QTP Actions and Action Properties

 Actions divide a test into logical units.
-This aids in highly readable tests and make sure that modularity is achieved.
+This aids in highly readable tests and ensures that modularity is achieved.

 RunAction “Action2[Testname]”, oneiteration

-Action2 is a reusuable action in Test2.
-It is called on every iteration in the datatable of Test2.
+Action2 is a reusable action in Test2.
+It is called on every iteration in the data table of Test2.

 Action1 is the action that calls Action2 in Test1.

 Action1 runs only once.

 Then, Action2 will run only once irrespective of how many times it was called in Test2.

 #6) A previously reusable action can be changed to become non-usable and vice versa.

 #7) When a previously reusable action is marked as non-reusable, then the test that calls the action fails and a warning message is displayed to the user.